What is an innovation challenge?

 L’Oréal Brandstorm

-L'Oréal uses innovation challenges to develop innovation projects with young entrepreneurs, students, and recent graduates.
-The Brandstorm challenge is an annual innovation competition open to students and young professionals from around the world to find creative solutions to business challenges with the help of coaching and mentoring.
+L'Oréal uses idea contests to develop innovation projects with young entrepreneurs, students, and recent graduates.
+The Brandstorm is an annual innovation competition open to students and young professionals from around the world to find creative solutions to business challenges with the help of coaching and mentoring.

 In 2021, the winning team got to put their plan into action for a three-month internship at the World’s Largest Startup Campus, Station F, in Paris.